ashwanth1109/ashwanth-ar/src/articles/Credo.md

 ### We have a tendancy to underachieve in the short term and a tendancy to overachieve in the long term.

-Another interesting pattern I noticed while accumulating these hours was that I would always set harsh targets with the intention of pushing my limits.
+Another interesting pattern I noticed while accumulating these hours was that I would set harsh time-bound targets to achieve with the intention of pushing my limits.
 I almost always never met them.
-There were always days I felt demotivated about underachieving in comparison to what I believed was my potential.
+There were days I felt demotivated about constantly underachieving in comparison to what I believed was my potential.
 But at every stretch of the way when I look back at how far I've come in comparison to my previous version from two years ago, I see tremondous progress.
 And this is where I derive my motivation from.
-Whenever I've felt the imposter syndrome strike, I would take a moment to look back at projects I've worked on and pieces I've learnt.
-This self-appreciation and acknowledgement of my own efforts always gets me up and at it again.
+Whenever I've felt the imposter syndrome strike, I would take a moment to look back at projects I've worked on and the piano pieces I've learnt.
+This self-appreciation and acknowledgement of my own efforts gets me up and at it again.

 ## Defining success criteria - Where Cal Newport comes in